sillyhatday/GAMEBOY-MBC5-2MB/README.md

 # GAMEBOY-FLASHCART-MBC5
 A working PCB layout for making your own MBC5 based Gameboy cartridge.

 This is a working Gameboy flash cartridge.
 I've made a few different types of cartridges, but thought this would be the most popular due to being compatible with the InsideGadgets GBxCart RW.
-I occasionally sell small batches of these once I've got enough together.

 The difficulty of making such a device these days is, when the Gameboy was released, the 8-bit era was already on the way out.
 So 33 years later, parts are not readily available.
 I'm not sure how other people manage to aquire a consistant supply of components.